Justin-Le/nonverbal-toolkit/README.md

 * Create module for customizing cross-validation
 * Check input of `train.py` for incorrect number of arguments
 * Make all arguments optional for train.py
-* Add description of real-time method
+* Add description of real-time algorithm